 When Someone Gets Sick

-If a member of the school community falls ill with symptoms, or learns of exposure to a confirmed case of Covid-19, that individual will immediately refrain from entering our building until a negative test result (or a doctor’s written explanation of permission to return) is submitted to the office.
+If a member of the school community falls ill with symptoms, or learns of exposure to a confirmed case of Covid-19, that individual will be asked to follow CDC guidelines (https://www.cdc.gov/coronavirus/2019-ncov/your-health/isolation.html).

 Email is our regular, and most effective, method of communication with our families.
-In the event of a confirmed case we will immediately send notification to all families with next steps for all members of our community (including contact tracing and, where necessary, instructions for testing).
+In the event of a confirmed case we will immediately send notification to all families with next steps for all members of our community.

 In the Event of Extended Closure